Detailed Guide to ServBay Directory Structure

 )

-The dnsmasq config directory contains dnsmasq.conf
+The dnsmasq config directory includes dnsmasq.conf

-(default settings) and domains.conf
+(default config) and domains.conf

-(auto-generated by ServBay for your local domains).
+(generated by ServBay from your local domain settings).

 Important: Both dnsmasq.conf